slelyukh/ImprovedMinorFactions/README.md

 - Quests are just getting started

 ## Potential Future Plans
-- giving unique Quests and/or hideout mechanics to different types of Minor Factions such as Nomad, Bandit, Mercenary and Sect factions.
+- Giving unique Quests and/or hideout mechanics to different types of Minor Factions such as Nomad, Bandit, Mercenary and Sect factions.